6 core SEO goals for 2025 & how to achieve them

 2. Publish high-quality content regularly

-This may seem like an obvious goal, but the reality is that a staggering 96.55% of content gets zero traffic from Google.
-If you want to avoid that fate, creating high-quality content that stands out is non-negotiable.
+This may seem like an obvious goal, but the reality is that a staggering 96.55% of content gets zero traffic from Google, according to a study by Ahrefs.
+Creating high-quality content that stands out is non-negotiable if you want to avoid that fate.

-High-quality content must be relevant, in-depth, original, engaging, and user-friendly to satisfy searchers and signal value to search engines.
+- Content quality: High-quality content is relevant, in-depth, original, engaging, and user-friendly.
+It satisfies search intent and signals value to search engines.

-Essentially, you should focus on creating valuable content first and foremost, then aim for a regular publishing schedule to maximize its SEO impact.
+What's important here is finding the right balance between quality and quantity.
+Focus on building a well-optimized content creation process first, then aim for a regular publishing schedule to maximize its SEO impact.

 When setting this goal, ask yourself: